camptocamp/c2cgeoportal/doc/integrator/statistics.rst

 -------------------

 By default, timing statistics are added for the routes and the SQL queries.
-If you want to measures special things in you application, just add code like that:
+If you want to measure special things in your application, add code as follows:

 .. code:: python